Detecting prompt and afterglow jet emission of gravitational wave events from LIGO/Virgo/KAGRA and next generation detectors: Conclusions

 \section{Conclusions}

 In this work we have simulated the gamma-ray prompt emission and the afterglows of BNS mergers detected in GWs during both LVK O5 and by next-generation detectors, such as the Cosmic Explorer and Einstein Telescope, in order to quantify the prospects for multi-messenger astronomy in the next decade.
 We consider a range of instruments across the electromagnetic spectrum from low frequency radio wavelengths to gamma-rays.
 We aim to quantify the best instruments, both current and future, for GW observations focused on the afterglow.
-We simulated a realistic population of BNS mergers and quantified their detectability by future GW instrumentation.
-The jet afterglows were simulated based on observations of cosmological short GRBs, and therefore represent realistic prospects for their detection.
-As expected, we find that viewing angle and jet's core half-opening opening angle have a significant impact on the detectability of the afterglow, with lower viewing angles $\theta_\textrm{v}/\theta_\textrm{c}$ corresponding to increased detectability.
+We simulated a population of BNS mergers and quantified their detectability by future GW instrumentation.
+The jet afterglows were simulated based on observations of cosmological short GRBs.

+We have not accounted for telescope visibility and therefore our detected fractions and rates should be treated as upper limits.
+Future work will explore a more realistic accounting of the observability as a function of time (which is important given the potential for late peaking afterglows) depending on a specific sky position with relation to the Sun, Moon, and a given telescope.